 H1 tags are important for SEO because they allow search engines to instantly detect what your page is most likely to be about.
 The keyword in your H1 tag should be the primary keyword that you’re trying to rank for in your content.

-If your webpage doesn’t have an H1 tag, or if it has an H1 tag with the wrong keyword, you’re missing out on a clear opportunity to get your page to rank higher.
+If your page doesn’t have an H1 tag, or if it has an H1 tag with the wrong keyword, you’re missing out on a clear opportunity to get your page to rank higher.
 Your page’s rank will suffer (or never rank to begin with), and your readers will miss out on your content.

 How to Optimize Your H1 Tags